New details in New Jersey government sex assault case emerge

 TRENTON, N.J.
-(AP) — The chief of Gov. Phil Murphy’s transition says he learned about allegations of sexual assault made by a state worker against a campaign official before the official was hired to work in the administration.
+(AP) — The chief of Gov. Phil Murphy’s transition said Tuesday he learned about a state worker’s allegations she was sexually assaulted by a campaign official before the official was hired to work in the administration.

-That and other details emerged Tuesday during a marathon hearing at New Jersey’s Democrat-led Legislature.
-The Legislature is investigating how the Murphy’s staff handled Katie Brennan’s sexual assault claims against Albert Alvarez.
+That and other details emerged during a marathon legislative hearing probing how Murphy’s team handled the matter.
+They came just a day after Katie Brennan filed a lawsuit against the state and Albert Alvarez, the former state official she says attacked her.
 Alvarez has denied the allegations.

-Brennan says Murphy’s team botched its response to her allegations.
-She sued the state on Monday over that response.
+The Associated Press does not typically identify people alleging sexual assault without their consent, but Brennan came forward publicly last year.
+Brennan is chief of staff at the state’s housing finance agency.

 Most Read Nation & World Stories